naapeli/BayesianDLL/README.md

-A work in progress Bayesian machine learning library.
+A Bayesian machine learning library capable of performing MCMC and variational inference for fitting complex models.
+See examples in the Tests folder.